jeancrodrigues/resume.md/resume.md

  - Linux and Windows Server network administration and maintenance.
 Configuration and administration of Windows Domain Servers.

- - Worked closely to development teams supporting Devops tasks and applications deployment using Gitlab and Gitlab pipelines for CI/CD.
+ - Worked closely with development teams supporting Devops tasks and applications deployment using Gitlab and Gitlab pipelines for CI/CD.

  - Helped the network team in designing and implementing firewall policies and network security rules using PFSense firewalls.